 - The Library will assess each request to determine if it is currently available online via the Internet or the library's electronic resources.
-If an item is found, the persistent URL will be e-mailed to the faculty member for posting in UTC Online Learning Management System.
+If an item is found, the persistent URL will be e-mailed to the faculty member for posting in UTC Learn.

 - All items will be removed from reserve one week following the last final exam day in the Spring Semester.